meghanasm123/FOSS-HACK-2024/README.md

 ### Usage
 Running the Application
 Ensure you are in the project directory.
-Run the Streamlit app:
-bash
-Copy code
-streamlit run app.py
-Open your web browser and navigate to http://localhost:8501.
 User Authentication
 On the login page, enter your username and password.
 After logging in, input your symptoms to receive predictions and recommendations.